renato0307/learning-go/lib-add-first-utility-function.md

 mkdir programming
 ```
 The first utility function is the `uuid` generator, so run the following
-commands create the needed Go files:
+commands to create the needed Go files:

 ```sh
 echo "package programming" > programming/uuid.go
 echo "package programming" > programming/uuid_test.go
 ```

-The package name must match the folder where the files are.
+Notice that the package name must match the folder where the files are.

 The `uuid.go` file will contain the logic.
 The `uuid_test.go` file will contain the tests.

-Add the following content in the `uuid.go` file:
+Add the following contents in the `uuid.go` file:

 ```go
 package programming